Unusual Malaysian Drinks You Want To Try

 Toddy

-In Malaysia, palm wine or toddy is served as either a sweet, non-alcoholic beverage derived from fresh sap.
+In Malaysia, palm wine or toddy is a sweet, non-alcoholic beverage derived from fresh sap.

 A sour beverage is made from fermented sap but not as strong as wine.